SS Lake Frampton: Operational history

 After delivery Lake Frampton sailed from Cleveland on 30 November 1918 for Montreal and from there proceeded on to New York where she arrived on December 22.
 The ship was then assigned to the West India Steamship Company to serve on their Caribbean to the Northeast route.
-Lake Frampton sailed out of New York on January 1919 bound for the West Indies.
+Lake Frampton sailed out of New York in January 1919 bound for the West Indies.
 Upon loading full cargo of sugar at Manatí she returned to Philadelphia on February 6, thus successfully concluding her maiden voyage.

 The freighter together with several other vessels was then commissioned for one trip to Europe as part of the hunger relief mission.
 After loading full cargo of pork and other food supplies in New York she departed for Europe in mid March 1919 and arrived at Bordeaux on April 21 to unload her aid cargo.
 From France the ship sailed on her return trip back to New York via Cardiff.
 She left Cardiff on April 26, but was forced to return to port after developing problems with her gear.
 After undergoing temporary repairs, the freighter was able to proceed on her westward trip about a week later, arriving in New York on May 22 where she was put into Morse drydock for further repairs.

 After finalizing her repair work, Lake Frampton proceeded to Norfolk and from there to Port Eads where she arrived on July 9.
 After loading a cargo of lumber the vessel sailed to London and returned to Charleston on August 26.
 The vessel stayed on her European route until the end of the year, returning to Baltimore on 16 January 1920 with a cargo of iron ore from Huelva.
 Subsequently, the vessel was shifted to coastal trade, carrying phosphates from Florida to Baltimore, and coal from Norfolk to Cuba, and returning with cargoes of sugar.
 For example, Lake Frampton cleared out from Norfolk on February 7 with 3,412 tons of coal bound for Cienfuegos.

 The freighter arrived at New York on June 13 from Sagua with a cargo of sugar and then proceeded to drydock for repairs and maintenance and remained there for the next 3 weeks.